What is the test for deprivation of residual liberty under the writ of habeas corpus?

 What are the grounds for depriving N.B.A. of interest on a judgment?
 (New Brunswick, Canada)

-What is the impact of a husband's decision to retire?
+What is the test for a full or partial remission of arrears in a disability case?
 (New Brunswick, Canada)

-What is the role of the Court of Appeal in overturning a child support order?
+What is the standard of correctness of a motion judge’s decision not to interfere with a discretionary order?
 (New Brunswick, Canada)

 X